 That Line Down the Middle

 What is it?
 You may know this line down the middle of the stomach area as an ab crack, which is unfortunately not a drug you can take to get abs.
-But if our dealer was selling that, we’d save so much on groceries.
+But if our dealer was selling that, we’d save so much on workout classes.
 Anyway.
 The ab crack isn’t actually a muscle and so it doesn’t get a real name, but the best way to get it is by having good genes and doing basic toning exercises.
 Genes are a huge part of it, and some people can have like, no body fat and a strong core, and still not have that line.
 We’re all built differently, so let’s work with what we’ve got.

 How do I get it?
 Planks.
 It may sound basic AF, but planks are an amazing way to target the entire front of your core, so stop overthinking fancy and complex exercises and start planking.
 If you’re a beginner, start on your hands, but starting on your elbows really targets the muscles better.
 Basically, you want to start facedown with your forearms on the floor and your knees raised up so that only your toes and arms are touching the ground.
 Make sure you’re contracting your abs and not sticking your butt in the air, or else you’re literally doing nothing.
 Also, make sure to keep your back as flat as possible the whole time.
 Hold for anywhere from 30 seconds to two full minutes.
-If you’re respectively psychotic and you’re looking for an added challenge, try doing your plank in a TRX suspension trainer at your gym—if you don’t even know what that is, it’s best to stick to the regular planks for now.
+If you’re looking for an added challenge, try doing your plank in a TRX suspension trainer at your gym—if you don’t even know what that is, it’s best to stick to the regular planks for now.

 Those Side Lines